AngeloJacobo/DDR3-Notes/README.md

 Precharging charges the bit line and sense amp to VDD/2 so that reading/writing a DRAM cell is faster (the bit line needs only small charge to latch either direction).
 Sense amp are just SRAM cells (a D-latch with 6 CMOS so access is fast).
 There are other commands to refresh other rows and bank that is not used.
 Retention time is usually 64ms above so 64ms is used usually as the refresh time.

 ## Refresh:
-A refresh period is usually 64ms.
+A refresh period is usually 64ms (32ms for higher temp since leakage is higher).
 If there are 8192 rows (13-bit row address), then 64ms/8192rows=7.8us/row.
 So a row must be refreshed EVERY 7.8us to cover all 8192 rows.
 Now this is a bottleneck since refresh takes time, what we can do is to **access other bank while another bank is being refreshed.** Refresh is essentially activate + precharge a row every 64ms.
 Distributed refresh is what used mostly in today's controllers than burst refresh (all rows are refreshed consecutively immediately which has long pause time).
 DRAM Bank is unavailable during refresh.
 - Auto-refresh = The controller gives external clock
 - Self-refresh = No need for external clock